 Say what you want about boys leaving socks on the floor, women operate in their own league when it comes to mess – shoes, make-up, several clothing changes, a female dorm can get very messy very quickly under the stain of a bunch of girls.
 Most disgustingly, I’ve witnessed some horrific menstrual faux-pas that have included blood on the floor.
 With a high male to female ratio, the risk of such horrors reduces.

 2. Women talk…a lot

 It’s long been thought that women use thousands more words per day compared to men.
 Morning, noon and night, women natter, gossip, giggle and squawk and, unlike men, many women don’t seem to understand that the dorm room is a place when words should be fewer and further between, particularly when others are trying to sleep.
 I’ve been woken at all hours of the day and night by women screeching at the top of their voices, determined to get in their full quota of words.
 I recall one girl coming into the room at 2 a.m. and waking her friend (and everyone else in the room) to update her on her night’s drunken antics.
 I’ve never had the same experience with men in dorms.

-3. Don’t expect the bathroom ever to be free in all female dorms
+3. Don’t expect the bathroom ever to be free